 Head to the BeaverTails shack for their eponymous pastries, born right here in the capital.
-Think big, thin, crispy donuts with sweet toppings – heaven on cold days!
+They’re big, thin, crispy donuts with sweet toppings – heaven on cold days!

 For fancier fare beyond the market, Atelier’s plain exterior contrasts with the stunning molecular gastronomy on offer inside.
 Confirming that it’s only getting better with age, Beckta relocated to elegant heritage digs near Parliament in 2015.
 At nearby Chateau Laurier, one of North America’s majestic old railway hotels, take a break from sightseeing with a classic afternoon tea.

-There are plenty of top things to do in Ottawa that will leave you feeling totally relaxed.
+There are plenty of things to do in Ottawa that will leave you feeling totally relaxed.

 A canal or river cruise is a wonderfully laid back way to admire the city.
 Boats with informative guides glide along the Rideau Canal – especially picturesque during the world’s largest tulip festival each May – and the Ottawa River.
 Try Paul’s Boat Line.
 The river route offers fine views of Rideau Falls, Parliament, turreted Chateau Laurier and the canal’s cascade of locks.